guhjy/2015ori-1/materials/study_02/interview-protocol.md

 Before we begin with the actual interview, I would like to ask you to hand over the spreadsheet with the fabricated data you created.
 You can either give me the spreadsheet on a USB stick or you can use this usb stick.

-[If participant has spreadsheet on their own stick, Jan copies spreadsheet to his laptop] [If participant does not have their own stick, participants copies fabricated data to EMPTY transfer stick]
+[If participant has spreadsheet on their own stick, Jan copies spreadsheet to his laptop] [If participant does not have their own stick but a laptop, participant copies fabricated data to EMPTY transfer stick] [If participant does not have their own stick and not a laptop, Jan asks participants to go to their computer/laptop and copy the fabricated data to EMPTY transfer stick]
+[If participant does not have any spreadsheet, Jan asks participant whether they tried to fabricate a dataset or not.
+If the participant tried something, the interview will be conducted.
+If the participant did not try anything, the interview will be canceled at this point.]

 Thank you very much.
 Now, we come to the interview.
 As was mentioned in the consent form, this interview will be audio-recorded and transcribed.
 The audio-recordings, except for excerpts from one randomly chosen interview, will be deleted.
 The unlinked excerpts will be stored on an encrypted drive for verification purposes.